wp-plugins/current-promotions-display/readme.txt

 2. Upload plugin directory to the /wp-content/plugins/ directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

-On successful activation, a menu \'Plan Promoter\' will be displayed on the \'admin dashboard\'.
-Create new promotions by clicking on the \'Add new Promotion/' button.
+On successful activation, a menu Plan Promoter will be displayed on the admin dashboard.
+Create new promotions by clicking on the Add new Promotion button.
 You can configure the redirect delay and the redirect url from this page.
 Click on 'Publish' option at the right side of the page to publish it.